oracleNetworkProtocol/plugchain/docs/cli-client/nft.md

 ## supply

-Query the total amount of assets based on Denom ID; accept the optional --owner parameter.
+Query the total amount of assets based on Class ID; accept the optional --owner parameter.

 ```bash